melina77/UCLA-Dining-YELP/README.md

 Michelle Sun
 1. Frontend and connected to Backend for Login/Registration Page
-2. Frontend and connected to Backend for Main Page
+2. Frontend and connected to Backend for Main Page (including the Search Bar)

-   --> Implemented the Search Bar
+3. Frontend for Comments Page
-4. Frontend for Comments Page & Post Page
+4. Frontend for Post Page

 Faith Nguyen